absurdtiger/pythonthings/pwn/README.md

 - Additional example: [string0.py](./Canary/string0.py) for [string0](./Canary/string0)

 ### format string
+- if a printing function takes in user-supplied data. fprintf, printf, sprintf, syslog
-- given a format string vulnerability, `%n$p` where n is the pointer offset
+- given a format string vulnerability, `%n$p` where n is the pointer offset. `%s` `%x`
 - ~~the pointer leaking is probably of the master canary, while the thing you need to keep constant is the local canary~~ Unreliable because "I was high when I said this" :eyeroll: smh
 - to find `n`, need to use a brute force script, an example is added under [leak_canary.py](./Canary/leak_canary.py)